indiradutta/DC_GAN/docs/documentation.md

 ## Result Documentation
 After running *DCGAN* on the CelebA Dataset for 5 epochs on GPU (computationally very expensive) we got the following output images along with the final Generator and Discriminator loss.

-## Generated Image from the Generator after 5 epochs
+## Generated Images from the Generator after 5 epochs
 <img src="/results/result2.png">

 ## Loss Value after 5 epochs